E-commerce

 FAQ

-How can you improve a CRO strategy without high traffic?
+How can you improve a CRO strategy without much traffic?

 Start with obvious fixes, qualitative analysis, and segmentation.
-With low traffic, you will often learn more from a good reading of friction points than from a premature A/B test.
+With little traffic, you will often learn more from a good reading of friction points than from an early A/B test.

 Should every change be tested?

-No. Bugs, hidden costs, obvious mobile errors, or misleading messages should be fixed right away.
-Tests are mainly used to decide between several plausible solutions.
+No. Bugs, hidden costs, obvious mobile errors, or misleading messages should be fixed without waiting.
+Tests are mainly used to choose between several plausible solutions.

-The primary conversion, but also average order value, margin, returns, disputes, and support tickets.
+The main conversion, but also average order value, margin, returns, disputes, and tickets.
 Useful CRO protects revenue quality, not just the displayed percentage.

-No. It concerns the entire journey: acquisition, value proposition, product pages, reassurance, cart, payment, and even pre-purchase support.
+No. It concerns the entire journey: acquisition, promise, product pages, reassurance, cart, payment, and even pre-purchase support.

 Can a conversational agent improve CRO?

-Yes, if it quickly answers objections that hinder purchase and turns those questions into useful signals for the roadmap.
-It does not replace good UX, but it reduces part of the information friction.
+Yes, if it quickly answers objections that slow down the purchase and if it turns those questions into useful signals for the roadmap.
+It does not replace good UX, but it reduces some information friction.

 Go further